patrik-drean/MemorizeNumberGenerator/README.md

 ## Lessons Learned
 <ul>
   <li>I used the steamreader class and learned how to manipulate a text file as a list.</li>
-  <li>I learned I am more that capabble to take on complicated logic.
+  <li>I learned I am more that capable to take on complicated logic.
 It's just a matter of taking it a piece at a time. </li>
   <li>It pays off to take risks.
 I sent a simple video of my app to Kevin Horsley and that was the first step to gaining a great mentor.
 You're better than you think you are, so don't be scared to take the next step.</li>
 </ul>